 Antibiotic Resistance:

 The spread of antibiotic resistance genes is a major public health concern.
 Transformation and transduction contribute significantly to the dissemination of these genes among bacteria.
-For example, bacteria can acquire antibiotic resistance genes from other bacteria in the environment through transformation.
+And for example, bacteria can acquire antibiotic resistance genes from other bacteria in the environment through transformation.
 Similarly, bacteriophages can transfer antibiotic resistance genes between bacteria through transduction, even across different species.

 Virulence Factors: